kaleidawave/ezno/checker/documentation/types.md

-#TODO some of this will be made into a post :0

 ### Properties
 - Keyed data (as in JS properties), these are local based and can be throught of a triple (On,Under,As)
 - Functions #TODO